jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Examples/Medications/MedicationList-Discharge/Example-DataStandardsWales-MedicationStatement-Enbrel-Discharge.page.md

-## Example MedicationStatement - Enbrel
+## Example MedicationStatement - Discharge - Enbrel
 This shows an example medication statement as recorded on discharge.

 <div class="tab-wrap">